WHY DO I NEED A PITCH?

 Your pitch should include the following elements:

-Following is an example of my personal pitch:
+The following is an example of my personal pitch:

-By establishing who you are and what you bring to the table, sets a foundation for your prospective client to feel more at ease to divulge their background and what it is that they are looking to gain in therapy.
-As your conversation develops with a potential client, you will find opportunity to expand upon your specific areas of focus, as well as the nuts and bolts of your practice like hours and location.
+By establishing who you are and what you bring to the table, your prospective client will feel more at ease with divulging their background and what they are hoping to gain in therapy.
+As your conversation develops with a potential client, you will find opportunities to expand upon your specific areas of focus, as well as the nuts and bolts of your practice like hours and location.

 HOW TO MAKE THE MOST OF YOUR PITCH